Elli2022/My-Headless-Wordpress-Portfolio/README.md

 - It's important to handle API keys and sensitive information securely, such as using environment variables.
 - It is recommended to enhance error handling to provide clearer feedback to the user in case of any errors.

-Thank you for sharing the `getPosts.tsx` file.
-This function appears to be a key component for fetching blog posts and related information from your WordPress backend.
-Let's include a description of this function in the README draft.

 ---